bbyk/graph.net/readme.md

 Most data accessible via the [Graph API](http://developers.facebook.com/docs/api) required an [access token](http://developers.facebook.com/docs/authentication/).
-This SDK includes a set of helpful methods of getting a token from users - see `CanvasUtil` and [AuthenticationModule](http://github.com/bbyk/graph.net/blob/master/web/AuthenticationModule.cs) implementations.
+This SDK includes a set of helpful methods of getting a token from users - see `CanvasAuthUtil` and [AuthenticationModule](http://github.com/bbyk/graph.net/blob/master/web/AuthenticationModule.cs) implementations.
 Yet the best method will depend on what type of application is using it.
 A desktop application might show a popup browser window that loads the Facebook site, for example.
 You can read